richmahn/en_tn/dan/09/intro.md

 #### Special concepts in this chapter ####

 ##### Daniel told the future #####
 Gabriel told Daniel a prophecy that Jerusalem would be rebuilt.
 Then later an anointed person would be killed and the worship at the temple stopped.
-(See: [[rc://en/tw/dict/bible/kt/prophet]], [[rc://en/tw/dict/bible/kt/anoint]] and [[rc://en/tw/dict/bible/kt/temple]])
+(See: [[rc://en/tw/dict/bible/kt/prophet]] and [[rc://en/tw/dict/bible/kt/anoint]] and [[rc://en/tw/dict/bible/kt/temple]])

 ##### The unusual expression of numbers in 9:24-26 #####